 Technical in nature, the program equips engineers with the tools they need to meet the challenges associated with delivering goods, energy, and services through sustainable means.
-In addition to basic course work in engineering and classes in public policy and environmental management, students are required to complete a capstone project or thesis directly related to sustainable design challenges impacting society.
-Many of these projects can be incorporated into sustainable research by RIT faculty in the areas of fuel-cell development, life-cycle engineering, and sustainable process implementation.
+In addition to basic course work in engineering and classes in public policy and environmental management, students are required to complete a capstone project directly related to sustainable design challenges impacting society.
+Many of these projects can be incorporated into sustainability-themed research by RIT faculty in the areas of fuel-cell development, life-cycle engineering, and sustainable process implementation.

-Students must successfully complete a total of 36 credit hours through course work and a capstone project.
-This major is designed to be completed in two years.
+Students must successfully complete a total of 30 credit hours through course work and a capstone project.
+This program is designed to be completed in three semesters.